You are viewing a story from harrypotterfanfiction.com

 That’s when her effect on me was most obvious.

-I would lay in bed next to her, loving her so much, that being so close to her and not be able to touch her… I could barely breathe, knowing full well she would reject me if I made any attempt at intimacy.
+I would lie in bed next to her, loving her so much, that being so close to her and not be able to touch her… I could barely breathe, knowing full well she would reject me if I made any attempt at intimacy.

 I was afraid that if I touched her or got too close, she would leave and sleep in one of the many guest rooms.
 I couldn’t bear the thought of her not sleeping in the same bed with me.
 I couldn’t.
 So I didn’t dare touch her.
 I would just lie there, barely breathing.

 The final straw came when the Daily Prophet linked yet another store closing to me because of a business deal that I had been involved with a year earlier.
 I didn’t know it was going to happen.
 How could I?
 The deal happened a year before.
-There was nothing I could’ve done, short of buying the place to keep it open.
-Which I didn’t.
+There was nothing I could’ve done, short of buying the place to keep it open, which I didn’t.

 After that, she stopped having dinner with me.
 That’s when I finally realized that I had truly lost her.